 - Don’t Use Too Much Product – Don’t drown your leather shoes in any of these products or ingredients (odor remover, baking soda, vinegar, etc).
-Using too much on your leather shoes and may damage it instead.
+Using too much on your leather shoes may damage them instead.

 - Don’t Use Harsh Chemicals – Harsh chemicals can also damage or discolor your leather shoes instead of ridding odor.
 Always check the ingredients of products that you use and ensure they are natural.

 - Use Socks When Wearing Your Leather Shoes – Socks help to absorb moisture within leather shoes and can also regulate temperature.
-Wearing socks can often even prevent any type of smells occuring in the first place.
+Wearing socks can often even prevent any type of smell from occurring in the first place.

 - Clean Your Leather Shoes Regularly – Cleaning your leather shoes can also help to remove any type of bacteria before they can spread and create unwanted odors.
 There are various leather wipes, disinfectants, and cleaners available on the market.